RobotecAI/sig-simulation/rfcs/RFC Feature - Simulation Interfaces Integration.md

 The transition from *PLAYING*, *PAUSED*, or *STOPPED* to *QUITTING* will close simulator calling `ConsoleRequestBus` with `quit` command.

-The ROS 2 Simulator manager will contain the state of the simulation and perform necessary transitions.
+The Simulation manager will contain the state of the simulation and perform necessary transitions.

 ## GetSimulationState service

 This service allows to get the current state of the simulation. \
 Service definition: [GetSimulationState.srv](https://github.com/adamdbrw/simulation_interfaces/blob/simulation_interfaces/srv/GetSimulationState.srv)

-This service will be handled by `ROS 2 Simulator manager`.
+This service will be handled by `Simulation manager`.
 If transition is in progress (e.g. reloading level or despawning), the old state will be returned.

 # Deprecated components in ROS 2 Gem